Book Review: History Of The Fabian Society

 I used to be upset when charitable and activist organization would have really nice offices with lots of art on the wall, call in expensive catered lunches to their events, and hire a bunch of graphics design and PR people to make everything look perfect.
 Wasn’t this excessive?
 Shouldn’t they be spending their money and energy on the cause?
 Pease argues no. There were hordes of unwashed socialists standing on soapboxes raving about Revolution.
 The Fabians’ comparative advantage was looking respectable.
 For a cause like socialism, where an important part of the battle is moving it into the Overton Window, handing out really well-designed stationery was important activism in and of itself.

 Fourth, the Fabians accepted their role as the Socialist Society For Middle Class People as a valuable part of the overall socialist ecosystem.
-They refused to condemn themselves as exclusionary, or as too bourgeois to have a right to speak, or feel like they were bad people for not having poor people more thoroughly represented.
-They seemed to be working from a model where middle-class and working-class people had different mores, norms, and interests, and combining both of them into one society would just make everybody angry and unhappy.
+They refused to condemn themselves as exclusionary, or worry they were too bourgeois to have a right to speak, or feel guilty for not having better representation of poor people.
+They seemed to be working from a model where middle-class and working-class people had different mores and interests, and combining both of them into one society would just make everybody angry and unhappy.
 Pease explicitly understood that the working class societies had things they were better at and should focus on (like mass politics and riling up the base) and the Fabian Society had other things it was better at and should focus on (like think-tank-style white papers on the benefits of socialism).
 He also explicitly understood that an important part of having a socialist society was the social aspect – come for the politics, come back because you like the company or you’re looking for someone to date or whatever.
 At this point there wasn’t much social mixing of British classes, and there wasn’t really a script for having a group that was half upper-middle-class and half workmen.
 Because the Fabians got so many of their advantages from being bourgeois, they wanted to protect that status at all costs.

 Regret has been sometimes expressed, chiefly by foreign observers, that the Society has maintained its separate identity.
 Why, it has been asked, did not the middle-class leaders of the Society devote their abilities directly to aiding the popular organisations, instead of “keeping themselves to themselves” like ultra-respectable suburbans?